brandonstephens/anomaly-detection-playground/README.md

 # Anomaly Detection Playground

-A place to play with the concepts found in [this lovely article](https://hakibenita.com/sql-anomaly-detection).
+A place to play with the concepts found in [this lovely article](https://hakibenita.com/sql-anomaly-detection) by Haki Benita.

 This comes with a big bunch of [data from Google](https://observablehq.com/@observablehq/google-merchandise-sales-data).